Positivity and Kleiman transversality in equivariant K-theory of homogeneous spaces: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Michel Brion for his work on $K$-theory of homogeneous spaces \cite{brion}, which has been indispensible in our investigations; for personally providing additional insight into the subtleties of that work; and for sending helpful comments on a draft of this article.
-We also wish to thank Susan Sierra for discussions regarding $K$-theory and Cohen--Macaulayness.
+The authors are grateful to Michel Brion for his work on $K$-theory of homogeneous spaces \cite{brion}, which has been indispensable in our investigations; for personally providing additional insight into the subtleties of that work; and for sending helpful comments on a draft of this article.
+Hearty thanks go to Shrawan Kumar for numerous detailed comments and significant corrections on an earlier draft.
+We also wish to thank Seth Baldwin and Hiroshi Naruse for valuable corrections, and Susan Sierra for discussions regarding $K$-theory and Cohen--Macaulayness.
 Substantial parts of this work were completed during two visits by DA to the University of Minnesota.
 DA was partially funded by an RTG graduate fellowship, NSF Grant 0502170.
 SG and EM were partially funded by NSF Career Grant DMS-0449102.